flatland-association/flatland-book/getting-started/why-flatland.md

 Why Flatland?
 ===

-The Flatland challenge was designed to solve a real world problem problem: how can we schedule trains to make them run more efficiently?
+The Flatland environment was created to solve a real world problem: how can we schedule trains as efficiently as possible?

 🚂 Background
 ---